nh-server/switch-guide/docs/user_guide/emummc/launching_cfw.md

 ### What the included homebrew applications do

 !!! tip ""
-    - EdiZon is a save manager, it can dump and restore saves from/to your system.
+    - Checkpoint is a save manager, it can dump and restore saves from/to your system.
 For more information, see [Save Management](../../extras/save_management.md)

     - FTPD is a ftp tool for connecting your Switch's sd card wirelessly to your pc.
 Tools like Filezilla can connect to your switch on `(ip of switch):5000`